IBM 1130: Description

 The total production run of the 1130 has been estimated at 10,000.

 The 1130 holds a place in computing history because it (and its non-IBM clones) gave many people their first direct interaction with a computer.
 Its price-performance ratio was good and it notably included inexpensive, removable disk storage, with reliable, easy-to-use software that could be in several high-level languages.
 The low price (from around $32,000 or $41,000 with disk drive) and well-balanced feature set enabled interactive "open shop" program development.

-The IBM 1130 uses the same electronics packaging, called Solid Logic Technology (SLT), used in System/360.
+The IBM 1130 uses the same electronics packaging, called Solid Logic Technology (SLT), that was used in System/360.
 It has a 16-bit binary architecture, as do later minicomputers like the PDP-11 and Data General Nova.

 The address space is 15 bits, limiting the 1130 to 32,768 16-bit words (65,536 bytes) of memory.
 The 1130 uses magnetic-core memory, which the processor addresses on word boundaries, using direct, indirect, and indexed addressing modes.

 Models

-IBM implemented five models of the 1131 Central Processing Unit, the primary processing component of the IBM 1130.
+IBM implemented five models of the 1131 central processing unit, the primary processing component of the IBM 1130.
 The Model 1 through Model 5 describe the core memory cycle time, as well as the model's ability to have disk storage.
 A letter A through D appended to the model number indicates the amount of core memory installed.

 IBM 1131 Central Processing Unit weighs about 760/1050 lb (345/477 kg).

-The Model 4 was a lower-priced product with a 5.6 μs cycle time.
+The Model 4 was a lower-priced product with a 5.9 μs cycle time.
 Some purchasers of performance upgrades observed that the field adjustment to achieve the improvement was surprisingly trivial.

 The IBM 1132 printer relies on the 1130 processor rather than internal logic to determine when to fire the print wheels as they rotated.
 Printers for the Model 4 run more slowly, but the slower processor still can not keep up with it.
 The hardware manual discloses that when the Model 4 was servicing the two highest-level interrupts (the level 0 card-reader column interrupt or the level 1 printer interrupt), it ran at the faster 3.6 μs cycle time.
 Some users of the Model 4 would write a phony printer driver that did not dismiss the printer interrupt, in order to benefit from the higher processor speed.
 However, lower-level interrupts are disabled during this interval, even the end-of-card interrupt (level 4) from the 1442 card reader.